 A Word About Treats

 Just like dogs, dog treats come in many shapes and sizes.
 Treats also have different values.
-For example, using your dog’s kibble as a treat would be considered a low-value treat because it is something your dog eats every day.
+Kibble is a low-value treat because it is something your dog eats every day.
 This is a great treat to use with a hungry puppy.
 I have hand-fed my puppy half of their meal when we were at home and I was beginning training with commands such as Sit and Look and Come.
 This prevented overfeeding and the pup got the vital nutrition that they needed.

 There are times when you may be taking your dog into a more distracting situation such as visiting a dog-friendly shop or even just going for a walk.
 There is more activity, more people, different sights and sounds than those found at home.
 In these situations, you will want to bring a high-value treat with you.
 This could be any treat that your dog really, really likes.
 I have treats that my dogs really like and I only use in these situations.
-Soft treats that are bite-sized or can easily be broken into smaller pieces work very well as your dog won’t have to stop to chew them.
+Bite-sized soft treats work very well.

 In our home, there is a jar of medium-value treats on the kitchen counter.
 They are larger, crunchy treats that the dogs get when company arrives and the dogs sit quietly.
-My guests are often invited to give the dogs treats.
+My guests often give the dogs treats.

 A Word About Words

 I’m sure you will agree that Words are important.
 The words you use with your dog are especially important.
-Each household must create and agree upon a list of words (commands, praise and correction) that will be used with their dog.
-It is often helpful to write the words out and post them in a place where everyone can see it, such as the refrigerator or family bulletin board.
-The dog will be confused and, therefore, appear to be disobedient if multiple words or phrases are used for a specific command.
+Each household must agree upon which commands will be used with their dog.
+Multiple words or phrases may confuse your dog and they may appear to be disobedient.
+It is often helpful to write the words out and post them in a place where everyone can see it, such as the refrigerator or family bulletin board. .

 Commands are instructions and are given in a calm, neutral voice.
 A list of Basic Commands can be found in the next section.